CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 * Is there anything that you implemented but doesn't currently work?
 * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)?

+What user stories were completed this iteration?
+We design a very basic command line UI for the menu which includes a bunch of placeholder sections specifically View sets, add sets models.
+Users can choose to create a new study set and modify the name of the study set.
+Not only that, users can add words, definitions to the study set and view all the studying terms on the study set.
+Users can also be able to modify terms and delete terms on the specific study set.
+In order to better manage the study set, we create the set manager which is responsible for managing study sets.

+What user stories do you intend to complete next iteration?

+Is there anything that you implemented but doesn't currently work?
+For our